angristan/openvpn-install/README.md

 So both provide an additional layer of security and mitigate DoS attacks.
 They aren't used by default by OpenVPN.

 `tls-crypt` is an OpenVPN 2.4 feature that provides encryption in addition to authentication (unlike `tls-auth`).
 It is more privacy-friendly.
+The `tls-crypt-v2` is the same as `tls-crypt` with the difference that `tls-crypt-v2` uses a private key rather a static pre-shared key in `tls-crypt` which makes it more secure.

 The script supports both and uses `tls-crypt` by default.